XunzhiLi/EE-629-A/README.md

 ## Running Instruction:
 *precondition: You need to install jupyter notebook to run the code file (can not run in python environment directly).*
+*precondition: You need to download dataset from 'https://github.com/Horea94/Fruit-Images-Dataset' and store the file in the same route of the ipynb file.*
 1. open .ipynb file in jupyter notebook
 2. run all codes following picture instruction：
 <img src="https://github.com/XunzhiLi/EE-629-A/blob/f54a3bd8c086ab79833c5c370dbdf81e16a18f5e/step2%20screenshot.pic.jpg" width="500" />